Hillsong Corporate Governance

 The Senior Pastor, in the context of Hillsong Church, is the ordained minister of religion that has been commissioned with the ultimate responsibility of the spiritual oversight of the church.
 The fulfilment of this role includes leadership of the Executive Management, Chairperson of the Board, and an Elder.

 Material Personal Interests

 When conflict arises, each Director acknowledges their duty to notify other Board members of a material personal interest, which relates to the church.
 Furthermore, the Board Member who has a material personal interest in a manner that is being considered at a Board Meeting must not be present while the matter is being considered at the meeting, or vote on the matter.

 Ethical Standards and Values

 Hillsong Church is a Christ-centred ministry and therefore the Directors, Management and Employees are expected to conduct themselves with the highest of ethical and biblical standards.
-The code of conduct for Directors is outlined in each respective constitution as well as the governance standards of the Australian Charities and Not-for-profits Commission (ACNC).
-Employees are bound by the code of conduct included within their employment contract and pastoral staff are accountable to the Australian Christian Churches Ministerial Code of Conduct.
+The expectations of Directors is outlined in each respective constitution as well as the governance standards of the Australian Charities and Not-for-profits Commission (ACNC).
+Employees are bound by the code of conduct and the terms and conditions within their employment contract.
+Pastoral staff are accountable to the Australian Christian Churches as per the Ministerial Code of Conduct.